PolusAI/image-tools/visualization/polus-precompute-slide-plugin/README.md

 # Polus Precompute Slide Plugin

-This WIPP can generate pyramids for three different types of data:

-1) DeepZoom
+This WIPP plugin generates image pyramids in multiple viewing formats.
+Each output has a special filepattern variable that will be used to combine images for viewing in the output format.

-*    This file format creates time-slices of the data.
-(Stacks by the 't' dimension)
+1) **DeepZoom** - This file format creates time-slices of the data for viewing in the Web Deep Zoom Toolkit. *Timepoints are designated by the `t` variable.*
-2) Neuroglancer
-*    This file format creates a 3D volume of the data.
-(Stacks by the 'z' dimension)
-3) Zarr
-*    This file format stacks the images by its channel.
-(Stacks by the 'c' dimension)
+2) **Neuroglancer** - This file format creates a 2D or 3D visualization for Neuroglancer.
+If images are already 3D, it will automatically create 3D image stacks. *Depth layers are designated `z` variable.*
+3) **Zarr** - This file format will create color visualizations for Polus Render. *Channels are designated by the `c` variable.*

 The file format can be specified in the filePattern input.
 More details on the format: https://pypi.org/project/filepattern/

 It assumes each image is a 2-dimensional plane, so it will not display an image in 3D.